 (A) In 2019, we announced enhanced packaging targets for Europe, bringing forward the deadline to use at least 50% rPET from 2025 to 2023.
-Since 2021, our rPET use in Furone has been >50% saving in CO2e emissions per year compared to diesel trucks.
+Since 2021, our rPET use in Europe has been >50% charging stations that are powered by 100% renewable saving in CO2e emissions per year compared to diesel trucks.

-Case study | Creating the largest fleet of electric trucks in Belgium
+Case study | Creating the largest fleet of electric trucks in Belgium four vears early in Europe(A)